-Around the 17th of each month, students will be sent an email to their Bethel email address alerting them that the Bethel University Online Monthly Statement (paperless) is available to view.
-(The monthly statements are not mailed out to the parents.
-Students are responsible to forward monthly statement information to parents or others who are helping to pay their bill.)
+Around the 17th of each month, an email will be sent to every student's Bethel email address alerting them that the Bethel University Online Monthly Statement is available to view, with access instructions.
+Monthly statements will not be mailed to the home address.
+Students are responsible to forward monthly statement information to parents or others who are helping to pay their bill.